amr080/docs-template/docs/developer/xft-chain/contributing/index.md

      - NOTE: Only required in case of breaking client changes (i.e. deprecations or new host functions)

-3. **Back to Centrifuge-chain, update the crates in the projects updated in step 2.**
+3. **Back to XFT-chain, update the crates in the projects updated in step 2.**

     For example, if before we have a dependency on `fudge` at branch `polkadot-v1.1.1`, update it to `polkadot-v1.7.0`.